ExeterBScDTS/database-examples/README.md

 ## Servlet example

 This is a very basic example.
-Accessing the database from a servlet class of from JSP is the same as for a Java application.
+Accessing the database from a servlet class, or from JSP, is the same as for a Java application.

 You must first install the driver file ```mssql-jdbc-7.0.0.jre8.jar``` in ```jetty-distribuition/lib/ext```.